 CalMTA subsequently modified the scope of work to shift the focus to Chefluencer events occurring at farmers markets, community centers, and community learning events throughout California.
 The BDC provided experienced "Chefluencers" at these events to lead induction cooking demonstrations.
 Local partners promoted the events to community members, including many in environmental social justice communities (ESJ).
-CalMTA provided a gift card incentive to attendees who completed a post-event survey, which gauged attendee opinions on induction cooking, their likelihood of purchasing an induction appliance in the future, and the effectiveness of messaging approaches.
+CalMTA provided a gift card incentive to

+Chefluencer Event Testing Strategy Pilot Report CalMTA is a program of the California Public Utilities Commission (CPUC) and is administered by Resource Innovations attendees who completed a post-event survey, which gauged attendee opinions on induction cooking, their likelihood of purchasing an induction appliance in the future, and the effectiveness of messaging approaches.
 Subsequent to the Chefluencer events held in 2024, CalMTA was able to host three events in retail locations in early 2025.
 The findings of those events can be found in Appendix A.